-In its caged environment, your parrot will be far more sedentary.
-Ensuring that it gets its heart rate up and its muscles moving will improve its health and mood.
+Wild parrots travel up to 30 miles a day foraging for food.
+In a cage, parrots are more sedentary.
+Ensuring that a parrot gets its heart rate up and its muscles moving enhances its health and mood.

 Why Do Parrots Need Exercise?

-Parrots have high-paced metabolisms to support the amount of energy and activity they require in the wild.
-Inside your home, this need for movement lessens, but their metabolism doesn’t.
+They have high-paced metabolisms to support their active lives in the wild.
+Inside the home, this need for constant movement lessens, but their metabolic needs remain the same.

 According to Harvard University, exercise allows parrots to burn energy and produce endorphins.
-Because of that, your parrot won’t just gain toned muscle mass but also a balanced mood.
+So, your parrot will benefit from superior muscle tone and a more balanced mood.

-Not exercising your parrot hampers its ability to feel socialized or enriched.
-It may become depressive and unwilling to interact.
-Bored parrots can become destructive, both to their surroundings and themselves.
-It can even shorten their lifespan.
+Not exercising your parrot hampers its ability to feel socialized and enriched.
+It may become depressed and unwilling to interact.
+Bored parrots can become destructive.

 How To Exercise Your Parrot

-A large portion of your parrot’s fitness routine will be handled alone, either from inside its cage or with its toys in your living room.
-In some cases, you can take the parrot flying or teach your parrot to fetch.
+A large portion of your parrot’s fitness routine will be handled independently, either inside its cage or with its toys in your living room.
+Sometimes, you can take the parrot flying or teach it to fetch.

-Cycle through many different exercises.
-Parrots can get burned out on the same activities over and over again.
+Cycle through many different exercises as parrots grow tired of the same activities.
 If you switch up the options, the parrot will feel mentally enriched and physically energized.

-Even if you allow your parrot to free-roam in a room or house during the day, its cage must still be of an appropriate size.
-A large enough cage will allow your parrot to hop around and flap its wings, which is crucial for remaining active.
-Horizontal bars allow the parrot to scale the inside of its cage and hang upside down when it needs exercise.
+Even if you allow your parrot to free-roam in a room during the day, its cage must still be the right size.
+A large enough cage will allow your parrot to hop around and flap its wings.

-You can even tie strips of material on perches to encourage the parrots to dangle and swing.
-Try setting up multiple swings at different levels so that your parrot can enjoy an obstacle course.
-You can also hang knotted ropes to encourage the parrot to climb and swing.
-This is a great workout for the feet and legs.
+Set up multiple swings at different levels so your parrot can enjoy an obstacle course.
+You can also hang knotted ropes to encourage the parrot to climb and swing, which is a great workout for the feet and legs.

-Provide lots of items made from wood and cardboard for the parrot to chew on and play with.
-Not only does this provide good enrichment, but such objects stop the parrot’s beak from overgrowing.
+Provide items made from wood and cardboard for the parrot to play with and chew, as these provide enrichment and prevent the parrot’s beak from overgrowing.

-- Pick a larger room without many objects to run into.
+- Pick a larger room without many objects.

 - Ensure the windows are shut.

-- Lock the doors and ensure no one is coming home soon, just in case.
+- Lock the doors and ensure no one is coming home soon.

-- Allow the bird to perch on your arm
+- Allow the parrot to perch on your arm.

-- This excites the parrot, and will encourage it to flap its wings without taking off
+- The parrot will feel excited, encouraging it to flap its wings without taking off.

 - Bobbing their heads